 Not to mention, the numerous businesses, historic architecture, and proximity to public transportation make the Heights a neighborhood that offers plenty of benefits for any new resident.

-Named for the newspaper that was headquartered in the area for over a hundred years, Jersey Square is currently a mix of residential and commercial spaces.
+Named for the newspaper headquartered in the area for over a hundred years, Jersey Square is currently a mix of residential and commercial spaces.

 It features many high-rises which have been raised in recent years.
 Expect more and more high-rises to dominate the area, alongside a burst of new residents taking advantage of the newer buildings.